jorammercado/auth-access-tracker-fe/README.md

 ## Project Overview

 This repository contains the frontend of the "User Authentication and Access Tracking System with Database Integration and Email Alerts" project, developed for the Red Canary Software Engineer Take-Home Exam.
 The frontend is built using ReactJS and interacts with the backend services to provide user sign-up, sign-in, and access tracking functionalities.
+For details on security features and backend development, please refer to the [backend README](https://github.com/jorammercado/red-canary-takehome-be/blob/main/README.md).

 ### Technologies Used